MaulikDave9/DEND-Data-Pipelines/README.md

-# Project: Data Pipelines using Apache Airflow
+# Data Pipelines using Apache Airflow

 ## Description
 Sparkify is a music streaming company, and it's introducing more automation and monitoring to their DWH ETL pipelines